bnp1711/BayLiq/README.md

 # Bayliq (iOS App)

-Created by David Razmadze with the help of Nuno Mestre.
+Created by David Razmadze and Bhavesh Patel with the help of Nuno Mestre.

 ## Timeline